 Chinese man wins lawsuit over forced gay conversion therapy

-A man in Hunan province has recently won a legal battle against a psychiatric hospital for the forced gay conversion therapy it performed on him.
+A man in Henan province has recently won a legal battle against a psychiatric hospital for the forced gay conversion therapy it performed on him.
 The man, surnamed Yu, was forcibly admitted to a psychiatric hospital in Zhumadian by his wife and relatives in 2015, after his wife discovered he was gay.
 The hospital took Yu in and diagnosed him with “sexual preference disorder” without running through an examination.
 Yu was forced to take medicine and receive injections for 19 days before his friends and LGBT activists helped him to get out.
 Six months later Yu decided to sue the psychiatric hospital, and the case was filed on June 13th, …read more

 The Ford Foundation and other 14 overseas NGOs register in Beijing